afrid029/E-Commerce-Challange/README.md

  + MySql is used for database services.
  + Bootstrap for some styling purposes

  + I recently started to learn react myself.
 I understood the beauty of the reack little bit.
-Even I have got some knowledge, I dont have any working experiences since, I wish to    grab this opportunity to test myself.
+Eventhough I have got some knowledge, I dont have any working experiences since, I wish to    grab this opportunity to test myself.
 Moreover, there is a special note that build using react will be added advantage.
  + When I thought about choosing of database,I am more familier with MySql than others and it is easy to implement also.
 If I want to go through other alternative I will pick         Firebase as my choice.
 Recently I had some pleasant experience about firebase and this is NOSql also.

 Future Updates